 6+ hours per week, which consists of:

 The New Roots Institute Fellowship is fully funded.
-Fellows who complete both phases—the Leadership Academy and the Academic Year Fellowship—are eligible for up to five Project Grants of $500 each (up to $2,500 total) to support their campaigns and advocacy development.
-Eligibility for each grant is contingent on meeting the Fellowship’s program requirements.
+Fellows participating in both phases are eligible to receive up to five Project Grants of $500 each (up to $2,500 total) over the course of the New Roots Institute Fellowship to support their campaigns and advocacy development.
+Fellows must complete the fellowship program requirements to be eligible for each Project Grant.

 .jpg)